Why Do Yorkies’ Eyes Stink?

 You should also switch to a healthy dog food to reduce tear stains.

-For eye boogers, simply maintain a routine in rinsing your dog’s eyes.
+As for how to clean Yorkie eye boogers, simply maintain a routine in rinsing your dog’s eyes.
 This will prevent mucus formation and eye irritation.

 How to Prevent Eye Irritation